-If you are a student who normally lives in Scotland, you are likely to have a fee status of 'Home (Scotland/EU)' and you may have your tuition fees paid by the government.
+If you are a student who normally lives in Scotland, you are likely to have a fee status of 'Home (Scotland)' and you may have your tuition fees paid by the Scottish Government.
 You may also be supported by some of the University of St Andrews' scholarships and bursaries.

 As a student at the University of St Andrews, you will be expected to pay fees every year that you are in attendance.
 Fees may increase annually during the course of your study.
 The amount you will have to pay depends upon the degree you are studying for and your fee status.